 B Corporation status can be achieved by receiving accreditation from B Lab (a non-profit organisation).
 Certification requires a score of at least 80 (out of 200) against 5 areas of impact: Governance, Community, Workers, Environment and Customers.

-The initial step is to complete an on-line assessment (B Impact Assessment).
-After completing this assessment, B Lab then assesses and verifies that your score, and gives you feedback on areas you can improve to move towards to benchmark score for inclusion.
-As part of this process, you meet virtually with the B Lab team to submit any confidential documentation and to sense check your responses.
+The initial step is to complete an online assessment (B Impact Assessment).
+After completing this assessment, B Lab then assesses and verifies your score, and gives you feedback on areas you can improve to move towards to benchmark score for inclusion.
+As part of this process, you meet virtually with the B Lab team to submit any confidential documentation and to sense-check your responses.
 After our second submission, lots of hard work from Caroline and Kerry, and a nervous wait, we were thrilled to find out that we had met the certification standards.
 Certification needs to be renewed every three years; making sure standards are maintained and improved!

 Peaks and troughs

 With the added impact of COVID-19, our journey to B Corp certification took longer than we could have foreseen.
 I remember key milestones such as completing the legal requirements (to consider the impact of our board decisions on the environment and our wider team) last November 2019 which gave us the sense that we were almost there, spurring us on to complete the next set of tasks.
 I also remember being faced with a list of 180+ complex questions and wondering how we would attack this mammoth task alongside our already packed work schedules; thank you again to Caroline and Kerry for steering us through this and keeping the whole team motivated.
 There were peaks and troughs, but we were never deterred from our goal.

 Yes!
 The whole team shares an enormous sense of collective pride in this achievement.
 The B Corp certification gives us a road map to work towards and improve further in the key assessment areas.